ClandininLab/flystim/README.md

 # Introduction

 **flystim** is a software package for generating visual stimuli for fruit fly experiments.
 The stimuli are perspective-corrected and can be displayed across multiple screens.

-In this software package, a server displays stimuli in response to commands from a client.
-This allows users to write relatively concise experimental control programs.

-The server is a Python program, while the client can be written in any language that supports [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC).
-Sample client code is included in the **examples** directory.
+Sample code, illustrating various use cases, is included in the **examples** directory.

 # Installation